openid/fapi/fapi-2_0-message-signing.md

 ### Requirements for clients

-Clients implementing FAPI2 ID token signing
+Clients requesting and receiving ID tokens

- 2. shall verify the signature of the signed ID token received.
+1. shall verify the signature of the signed ID token received.

 ## HTTP message signing